Quranium/smart-contracts-example/Lottery/README.md

 ---

 ###  `enterLottery() public payable`
-- Allows users to join the lottery by sending the exact `ticketPrice` in ETH.
+- Allows users to join the lottery by sending the exact `ticketPrice`.
 - Appends the sender to the `participants` array.
 - Reverts if the lottery is not active or the sent amount is incorrect.

->  Also callable via direct ETH transfer thanks to the `receive()` function.

 ---